+Resident academic pursuits are strongly supported by department leadership.
 There are many opportunities for residents to conduct research throughout the department under the mentorship of faculty advisors.
-Residents travel throughout the country to present their research at national meetings and frequently win awards for their merits.
-The University of Colorado also participates in the Holman Research Pathway (ABR Holman Pathway), allowing them to complete a Ph.D. while in residency.
+The Department of Radiology has a full-time biostatistician/health services researcher to assist residents and faculty with study design, statistical analysis, communication of research findings, and grant writing.
+The University of Colorado also participates in the Holman Research Pathway (ABR Holman Pathway) for residents seeking a heavy research emphasis.

-Meet one of our Resident Researchers:
+Meet some of our Resident Researchers:

 Thomas Flood, M.D., Ph.D.
+(Class of 2018)

-“I am very grateful to have been awarded the 2017 RSNA Presidents Circle Research Resident grant.
-The award will allow me to learn new research skills and further progress as a physician-scientist under the mentorship of Tor Wager PhD, who is a leading neuroscientist in the field of functional MRI.
-As part of the proposal, we will study the neurological underpinnings of chronic back pain.
-I am excited that our research will help elucidate the central nervous system’s role in mediating the experience of persistent pain and may lead to better therapeutic options for this complex and ubiquitous condition.
-This opportunity, which is invaluable for my development as a medical researcher and career within radiology, would not be possible without the generous support of the RSNA and the President Circle donors, our CU Radiology Department, and the many great mentors that have helped guide and inspire me throughout residency.”
+Dr. Flood was awarded the 2017 RSNA Presidents Circle Research Resident grant, which he applied toward learning new research skills and becoming a physician-scientist under the mentorship of Tor Wager Ph.D., a leading neuroscientist in the field of functional MRI.
+As part of the proposal, Dr. Flood studied the neurological underpinnings of chronic back pain in order to help elucidate the central nervous system’s role in mediating the experience of persistent pain.
+The hope is this will lead to better therapeutic options for this complex and ubiquitous condition.
+Dr. Flood on this experience: “This opportunity, which is invaluable for my development as a medical researcher and career within radiology, would not be possible without the generous support of the RSNA and the President Circle donors, our CU Radiology Department, and the many great mentors that have helped guide and inspire me throughout residency.”

 Jody Tanabe, MD